 Ginger Turmeric Lemon Detox Tea

 - Peel ginger and turmeric root.
-(Peeling with a spoon is the simplest method and also be aware – turmeric will STAIN EVERYTHING.
+(Peeling with a spoon is the simplest method and also be aware – turmeric will STAIN EVERYTHING, including your hands.
 Wear gloves, cover cutting boards and any surfaces.)

 - Quarter the lemon and chop the ginger root and turmeric into smaller pieces. (if using a blender)